pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "NumericComparisonScanFieldCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface NumericComparisonScanFieldCondition<Modifier = void> extends BaseNumericScanFieldCondition<Modifier> {
+export interface NumericComparisonScanFieldCondition extends BaseNumericScanFieldCondition {
     // (undocumented)
     readonly operatorId: NumericComparisonScanFieldCondition.OperatorId;
     // (undocumented)